Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Experiments and Results

-{\bf Experimental Setup.} All versions of Batch Active Learning (BAL) and Streaming Active Learning (SAL) employ IFOR with the number of trees $T=100$ and subsample size $256$.
+{\bf Experimental Setup.} All versions of HiLAD-Batch employ IFOR with the number of trees $T=100$ and subsample size $256$.
 The initial starting weights are denoted by ${\bf w}^{(0)}$.
 We normalize the score vector for each instance to unit length such that the score vectors lie on a unit sphere.
 This normalization helps adhere to the discussion in Section~\ref{sec:insights}, but is otherwise unnecessary.
 Figure~\ref{fig:angles} shows that ${\mathbf w}_{unif}$ tends to have a smaller angular separation from the normalized IFOR score vectors of anomalies than from those of nominals.
 This holds true for most of our datasets (Table~\ref{tab:datasets_full}). \textit{Weather} is a hard dataset for all anomaly detectors \cite{wu:2014}, as reflected in its angular distribution in Figure~\ref{fig:angles_weather}.
-In all our experiments, \texttt{Unsupervised Baseline} shows the number of anomalies detected without any feedback, i.e., using the uniform ensemble weights ${\mathbf w}_{unif}$; \texttt{BAL (No Prior - Unif)} and \texttt{BAL (No Prior - Rand)} impose no priors on the model, and start active learning with ${\mathbf w}^{(0)}$ set to ${\mathbf w}_{unif}$ and a random vector respectively; \texttt{BAL} sets ${\mathbf w}_{unif}$ as prior, and starts with ${\mathbf w}^{(0)}={\mathbf w}_{unif}$.
-For HST, we present two sets of results with batch input only: \texttt{HST-Batch} with original settings ($T=25$, depth=$15$, no feedback) \cite{tan:2011}, and \texttt{HST-Batch (Feedback)} which supports feedback with BAL strategy (with $T=50$ and depth=$8$, a better setting for feedback).
+In all our experiments, \texttt{Unsupervised Baseline} shows the number of anomalies detected without any feedback, i.e., using the uniform ensemble weights ${\mathbf w}_{unif}$; \texttt{HiLAD-Batch (No Prior - Unif)} and \texttt{HiLAD-Batch (No Prior - Rand)} impose no priors on the model, and start human-in-the-loop learning with ${\mathbf w}^{(0)}$ set to ${\mathbf w}_{unif}$ and a random vector respectively; \texttt{HiLAD-Batch} sets ${\mathbf w}_{unif}$ as prior, and starts with ${\mathbf w}^{(0)}={\mathbf w}_{unif}$.
+For HST, we present two sets of results with batch input only: \texttt{HST-Batch} with original settings ($T=25$, depth=$15$, no feedback) \cite{tan:2011}, and \texttt{HST-Batch (Feedback)} which supports feedback with HiLAD-Batch strategy (with $T=50$ and depth=$8$, a better setting for feedback).
 For RST, we present the results (\texttt{RST-Batch}) with only the original settings ($T=30$, depth=$15$) \cite{wu:2014} since it was not competitive with other methods on our datasets.
-We also compare the BAL variants with the AAD approach \cite{das:2016} in the batch setting (\texttt{AAD-Batch}).
+We also compare the HiLAD-Batch variants with the AAD approach \cite{das:2016} in the batch setting (\texttt{AAD-Batch}).
 Batch data setting is the most optimistic for all algorithms.